VCSTDN2024/opsc7312-poe-techtitans/README.md

 3. **Security & Re-authentication**:
    - Biometric login is secured with Firebase Authentication, ensuring credentials are verified with Firebase's backend.
-   - Users can disable biometric login in the Settings page if desired.

 4. **Implementation**:
    - Fusion uses `BiometricPrompt` for biometric authentication.